Shipping and Removals in Switzerland

 - Rental agreement or lease or property title of house or apartment

 - Official foreign registration certificate for the means of transportation

 Customs officials may require other documents, like an employment contract and a confirmation from the commune of residence, so it's best to supply as much information as possible.
 Be sure to keep copies of all documents submitted, as they may be necessary when exporting goods back home.

 A good removals company will be invaluable in expediting this process, and ensuring there are no delays in processing one's goods through customs.

 Expats are free to import nearly any kind of pet to Switzerland, even crayfish appear on the government-approved list.
 Furthermore, non-European expats can bring up to five of their furry (or scaly) friends with them to their new home in the alpine nation; and those migrating from within the EU can bring an unlimited number of pets.

 Special rules exist for those importing dogs, cats or ferrets to Switzerland.

-- Get your pet a Pet ID and a veterinary certificate from a licensed veterinarian in your home country.
+- Get all pets a Pet ID and a veterinary certificate from a licensed veterinarian in your home country.

-- Have your pet vaccinated against rabies at least 21 days prior to departure.
+- Have pets vaccinated against rabies at least 21 days prior to departure.

 - Animal health permits are required for expats importing dogs, cats or ferrets via a Swiss airport.
 This form is available from the Federal Vet Office and must be submitted to the FVO three weeks before import.